-The spectra extracted in a circular region of 3" diameter centered on the positions of the P-spots are shown in Fig. 4.
-PO is detected in the P3, P4 and P5/P6/P7 regions, and tentatively in the P2 spot.
-In Fig. 5 we show a zoom-in view for those P-spots for which clear PO emission has been detected.
-The emission of PN, PO and SO are spatially coincident in the P3 and P4 spots.
+detected in the P3, P4, and P5/P6/P7 regions, and tentatively in the P2 spot.
+In Fig. 5, we show a zoom-in view for those P-spots for which clear PO emission has been detected.
+The emission of PN, PO, and SO is spatially coincident in the P3 and P4 spots.
 In the case of the P5/P6/P7 spots, the PO spatial distribution is more similar to that of SO than to that of PN.
-P-bearing molecules and SO have not been detected towards the position of the starless core (SC).
+P-bearing molecules and SO have not been detected towards the position of the SC.

-We have also extracted spectra towards three additional positions in the region: the central MM position, and the peaks of the redshifted and blueshifted outflow lobes traced by the high velocity SO emission (HV-r and HV-b, respectively, hereafter; see Fig. 3).
+We have also extracted spectra towards three additional positions in the region: the central MM position, and the peaks of the redshifted and blueshifted outflow lobes traced by the high-velocity SO emission (HV-r and HV-b, respectively, hereafter; see Fig. 3).
 The coordinates of all the positions are indicated in Table 2.
 PN is barely detected in the surroundings of the MM position.
 PO is not detected at any of these positions.
-None of the P-bearing species is detected toward the HV-r and HV-b.
+None of the P-bearing species is detected towards the HV-r and HV-b.
 The rightmost panel of Fig. 4 also shows the spectral profile of the SO 2_3-1_2 transition.
 It is detected towards all the regions, being strongest at the MM position.
 The SO spectral profiles show several velocity components in some of the regions.
-In Section 3.1.3 we will analyze the spectra towards the different positions to derive the linewidths, velocities and column densities of the different species.
+In Section 3.1.3, we will analyse the spectra towards the different positions to derive the linewidths, velocities, and column densities of the different species.